When Worlds Collide (1951 film): Awards

 When Worlds Collide won an Honorary Academy Award for Special Effects at the 24th Academy Awards.
 John F. Seitz and W. Howard Greene were also nominated for Best Cinematography (Color), losing to Alfred Gilks and John Alton for An American in Paris.

 Comic book adaptation

-The film was adapted into a comic book by George Evans.
+The film was adapted into a comic book by George Evans in Motion Picture Comics #110 (Fawcett Comics, May 1952).